Erhard Brielmaier: History

-In the Milwaukee area there are about 30 buildings by Brielmaier and his sons designated with historical status.
-One of the most notable is the Basilica of St. Josaphat in Milwaukee, which was based on St. Peter's Basilica in Rome.
-It was designed with conservation in mind by using the materials from the dismantled federal building in Chicago.
-The Chicago federal building's postal emblems appear as brass ornaments on the entrance doors.
-At the time it was constructed, St. Josaphat's has one of the largest cupola in the world.
-It was later designated a basilica.

-Saint Anthony of Padua Catholic Church, on Ninth and Mitchell in Milwaukee, is another historical church whose interior was designed by Brielmaier.
-The interior of the church is still original with the high altar, four side altars, and the pulpit having been designed and crafted by Brielmaier.
+In the Milwaukee area there are some 30 buildings by Brielmaier and his sons designated with landmarked status.
+The most notable is the Basilica of St. Josaphat, which was based on St. Peter's Basilica in Rome.
+At the time of its construction, St. Josaphat's had one of the largest cupolas in the world.
+The edifice made use of materials recycled from a US Post Office dismantled in Chicago.
+Its postal emblems appear as brass ornaments on the basilica's entrance doors.
+Saint Anthony of Padua Catholic Church, on Ninth and Mitchell in Milwaukee, is another remarkable church for which he provided the high altar, four side altars, and pulpit.

-Brielmaier was concerned with the education of his children who followed the Brielmaier tradition and become artists.
-His oldest son, John (Johannes) Erhard Brielmaier (September 4, 1861-September 9, 1913), studied wood sculpturing in Stuttgart.
-Johannes's artwork is found throughout the United States, mostly in altars and sculptures.
-His artworks are known for their depth and elaborate carvings of magnificent detail.
+Brielmaier was deeply involved with the education of his children, several of whom followed in his footsteps and became artists.
+His oldest son, John (Johannes) Erhard Brielmaier (September 4, 1861-September 9, 1913), trained in wood sculpting in Stuttgart.
+Johannes's artwork is found throughout the United States, mostly in altars and other church sculptures.
+His works are revered for their depth and elaborate carvings of magnificent detail.

-Brielmaier's daughter, Clotilde Elizabeth Brielmaier (March 4, 1867-March 29, 1915), spent several years in Munich and Rome studying art.
-Her artwork can be viewed in Europe as well as the United States.
-She is credited with being the first woman to own her own art studio in the United States and was credited as being an artist that could easily stand on her own alongside the male artists of her time.
-Many of Clotilde Brielmaier's paintings, especially the murals in chapels and churches, have been destroyed over the years, either because of natural disaster or through the simplification policy of the Catholic Church.
-Some of her large portraits can be found in historical museums in the United States.
+Brielmaier's daughter Clotilde Elizabeth Brielmaier (March 4, 1867-March 29, 1915) spent several years in Munich and Rome studying art.
+Her works are preserved in Europe as well as the United States.
+She is recognized as a woman who could stand alongside the male artists of her time, and she was the first woman to own her own art studio in the United States.
+Many of her paintings, especially the murals in chapels and churches, have been lost over the years, either because of natural disaster or through the simplification policy of the Catholic Church.
+Some of her large portraits are held by historical museums in the United States.